 “Make sure to use an inert metal, … which are unlikely to cause an allergic reaction in the skin,” says Zeichner.

-Surgical stainless steel: Stainless steel is one of the most common jewelry metals, but it does contain nickel, which could cause an allergic resection.
+Implant Grade Stainless Steel: It is one of the most common jewelry metals, but it does contain nickel, which could cause an allergic resection.
 It’s considered otherwise safe, though, so if you know for sure you don’t have a nickel piercing, it may be one of your best choices.

 Gold: For fans of gold jewelry, it’s important to make sure you choose a metal that is 14 karats or higher.
 If not, the metal could be a bit too soft and may harbor bacteria.